josh-stillman/devops-for-typescript-devs/README.md

 ### Origin and Origin Access Control

 - Choose your s3 Bucket under Origin Domain.
-It will ask you to use the website endpoint, but don't click the button.
+It will recommend that you use the bucket's website endpoint, but don't click the button.
 This will allow us to secure the origin later and only allow access through CloudFront.
 - Under Origin Access, select Origin Access Control (OAC), then click the Create control setting button.

 An OAC is a security measure that allows CloudFront to access a non-public bucket.
 It does so through a custom Authorization header signed by CloudFront.
 See [here](https://aws.amazon.com/blogs/networking-and-content-delivery/amazon-cloudfront-introduces-origin-access-control-oac/) for more.